-The High Court of Justice is competent to judge the members of the Government for the reason of acts qualified as crimes or misdemeanors committed in the exercise of their functions, with the exception of crimes and misdemeanors against the security of the State as well as connected crimes and misdemeanors.
+The High Court of Justice is competent to judge the members of the Government for the reason of acts qualified as crimes or misdemeanors committed in the exercise,] or on the occasion of the exercise of],] their functions.

 The impeachment [mise en accusation] of the President of the Republic is voted by public ballot by the majority of two-thirds (2/3) of the Deputies composing the National Assembly.